HigherOrderCO/Kind/blog/3-getters-and-setters.md

 `+`, etc. To make it even more terse, the line above can be abbreviated as:

 ```
-let obj@data{"a"}[0] <= F64.mul(42.0)
+let obj@data{"a"}[0] <= F64.mul(2.0)
 ```

 And that's all!
-These syntaxes desugar to efficient, linear [Form-Core](https://github.com/moonad/FormCoreJS) programs that don't use heavy lenses and avoid re-getting nested fields.
+This desugars to an efficient, linear [Form-Core](https://github.com/moonad/FormCoreJS) program that doesn't use heavy lenses, and avoids re-getting nested fields.

 Conclusion
 ----------

-In short, dealing with nested fields in JavaScript looks nice but is terrible; in Haskell, it looks terrible and is; in Kind, is the a joyful experience that makes you proud about your career choice.
+In short, dealing with nested fields in JavaScript looks nice but is terrible;
+in Haskell, it looks terrible and is; in Kind, it is a joyful experience that makes you proud of your career choice.

-I'm making this post because this is such a huge, needed quality-of-life improvement that I really think every pure language should come with something similar out-of-the-box, and I don't understand why they make it so hard.
+I'm making this post because this is such a huge, needed quality-of-life improvement that I believe every pure language should come with something similar out-of-the-box, and I don't understand why they make it so hard.
 You shouldn't need huge third party libs to do something that fundamental.